-- Flights and transfer.
+- Internatioanl flights and airport transfers.

 - All items of a personal nature.

 - Comprehensive travel insurance.

 - Porterage unless specified.

 Level 3 - Moderate to Challenging

 Participants must be in excellent health, extremely mobile and live an active lifestyle.
 Program activities may include up to 6 hours of continuous strenuous, moderate to fast paced activity per day over varied terrain.